2023–24 Charleston Cougars women's basketball team

 The 2023–24 Charleston Cougars women's basketball team represented the College of Charleston during the 2023–24 NCAA Division I women's basketball season.
 The Cougars, led by fifth-year head coach Robin Harmony, played their home games at TD Arena in Charleston, South Carolina as members of the Coastal Athletic Association (CAA).

 The Cougars finished the season 22–10, 13–5 in CAA play, to finish in a tie for third place.
 They were upset by Towson in the quarterfinals of the CAA tournament.
-They received an at-large bid to the WNIT, where they would defeat USC Upstate in the first round, before falling to Illinois State in the second round.
+They received an at-large bid to the WNIT, where they defeated USC Upstate in the first round, before falling to Illinois State in the second round.

 Previous season

 The Cougars finished the 2022–23 season 11–18, 6–12 in CAA play, to finish in tenth place.
 As the #10 seed in the CAA tournament, they were defeated by #7 seed Monmouth in the second round.